Harussani Zakaria

-Harussani bin Zakaria (8 April 1939 – 30 May 2021) was a Malaysian Islamic ulama who served as the eighth Mufti of Perak (1985 – 2021).
+Harussani bin Zakaria (8 April 1939 – 30 May 2021) was a Malaysian Islamic ulama who served as the eighth Mufti of Perak from 1985 to 2021.

 Early life and education

 Harussani was born on 8 April 1939 in Parit Tok Ngah, Tanjung Piandang, Parit Buntar, Perak.
 He received his education at the Anglo Chinese School and later at Kolej Islam Malaya Klang.

 Career and positions

 Harussani began his career as Kadi at the Religious Department of Penang from 1967 until 1973, before being promoted to Head Kadi from 1973 to 1985.
 He became the Mufti of Perak from 1985 until his death in 2021.
 He had also held several positions at both state and federal level including the chairman of the Censorship of Islamic Publications committee, Al Quran Text Board deputy chairman and member of the National Fatwa Council.

 Personal life

 Harussani was married to Ainon Abdul Ghani and the couple have five children.
 Their son, Abdul Hakam, died at the age of 23 in a road accident in Egypt in 1994.